BraidTechnologies/Studio/Boxer/docs/SolutionVision.Salon.md

-**Solution Vision: Boxer - AI-Enabled Learning Assistant for Generative AI Development**
+**Solution Vision: Boxer**

 **Vision Statement:**

-Boxer is an AI-enabled learning assistant, empowering developers to rapidly build generative AI applications by providing **contextualised access to curated learning materials and direct interaction with AI models**.
+Boxer is an **AI-enabled learning assistant**, empowering developers to rapidly build generative AI applications by providing contextualised access to curated learning materials and direct interaction with AI models.
 Boxer reduces the time to competency in generative AI, enhancing developer productivity.

 **Problem Statement:**